Contains story spoilers.

 You are given ample – even too much! – time to enjoy these abilities and there are some truly incredible moments in the game.
 One of these is the ashtray maze which can’t go unmentioned.
 Something that on the surface sounds like just a dull grey puzzle to solve is the exact opposite.
 All of a sudden, rock music fills your ears and the walls, floor and ceiling turn and shift around you, now vibrantly coloured and patterned.
 Enemies hide around every corner as you seek to find the way through and it is utterly glorious madness.

 A big choice made by the designers is to not give any options for difficulties for this game.
+(EDIT – subsequently an update for the game was delivered that offered a variety of accessibility options to ease the difficulty.)
 At a minimum, the majority of games will give you easy, normal and hard so you can choose your preferred level of challenge.
 The design of Control actively requires you to become a better player by throwing everything at you and using repetition to hone your skills.
 You don’t get to choose easy because it’s not supposed to be easy!
 The obvious downside of that is that the rate of combat is unforgiving and falls into the trap of feeling monotonous very quickly if it’s not your cup of tea.

 Navigating the bureau isn’t straightforward and moving forward and back between sections is commonplace.
 Enemies respawn quickly so you find yourself clearing out the same areas repeatedly just to get from A to B. You will die a lot in this game and the load screens are surprisingly slow and the save points not particularly friendly which only adds to any building frustration.
 It’s easy to find yourself in a long loop of destruction when trying to complete missions and that doesn’t always feel fun.